tpol47/proper-plants-solution/README.md

    necessary, but the intention here is to get practice with importing and exporting components.
 2. Folders are used to organize related components and files.
-3. The commit history of the repository contains commits made by each member of the team.
-4. Feature branches and pull requests are used to organize work done by each member.

 ### App

-5. The cart is managed as a state variable in `<App>`.
+3. The cart is managed as a state variable in `<App>`.
-6. Functions to add items to or remove items from the cart are defined in `<App>`.
+4. Functions to add items to or remove items from the cart are defined in `<App>`.
    These functions should update the cart in state.
-7. The cart array in state is updated by using array methods such as `map` and `filter` to avoid direct array mutation.
+5. The cart array in state is updated by using array methods such as `map` and `filter` to avoid direct array mutation.

 > [!WARNING]